awslabs/aws-amplify-identity-broker/Documentation/ClientDeveloperDocumentation.md

 In that case you have to redirect him to the broker using the same method as the login (see previous section).

-_Note: If you want to redirect the user back to the current page (and not your application home) you have to provide a redirect_uri to that page.
-The redirect_uri will have to start with the same string that the registered client_id_
+_Note: You cannot redirect the user back to the current page but only to your application registered redirect_uri.
+This is a security measure to make sure an attacker cannot pass a redirect_uri to a page he is in control of.
+You can fork the broker to change that but we do not recommend to do so._

 ## How to create a logout link
 ## How to create a signup link